 4 – Vamos a la Playa de la Malagueta

 The Playa de la Malagueta is the city’s main beach and is both sandy and close to the town.
 This is where malagueños come to play (and take their morning exercise).
+Enjoying the beach is one of the best thing that you can do in Malaga.
 Hire a sunbed here and enjoy a beach-read or build sandcastles and relish a paddle with the kids.
 When hunger starts, there are plenty of ice cream sellers.

 5 – Seek Malaga best sports

 What is better than a coastal town to practice sports?
-With Malaga stretching along the Costa Del Sol, the opportunity of practicing either paragliding, surf or kitesurf is a must try when you visit the city.
-You can see also go rafting or drive a quad or see wild dolphins.
-Take a break from the historical tourism and try the best things to do that Malaga has to offer!
+With Malaga stretching along the Costa Del Sol, the opportunity to practice either paragliding, surfing or kitesurfing is a unique since you are you visiting the city.
+You can also go rafting or drive a quad or see wild dolphins, or just stroll around by bike Take a break from the historical tourism and try the best things to do that Malaga has to offer!

 6 – Feel like a king at Alcazaba